croner-i-web/progression-framework/frameworks/engineering/quality.md

           - "Clearly announces standup updates"
       - level: 2
         criteria:
-        - "Proactively raises issues they spot in retrospectives"
+        - "Proactively raises issues they spot in retrospectives and other team improvement sessions"
         - "Identifies and raises issues with test tools, harnesses and frameworks used"
         - "Contributes to tester discipline catch ups"
         - "Keeps documentation up to date"